Request for Core Addition or Deletion

 - The Associate Provost for Policy and Program Coordination's office will review, prepare, and submit the proposed requests by certifying that its core curriculum adheres to the TAC requirements.

-- THECB email acknowledging institution receipt and approval of proposed requests
+- THECB email acknowledging institution receipt of proposed core course requests

 - Pursuant to school's bylaws.